 Below are recognition program guidelines.
-Read more on how to begin prioritizing recognition in your department and how to create a meaningful program [link to new Informal & Formal recognition page].
+Read the overview to learn how to begin prioritizing recognition in your department and how to create a meaningful program.

 The Revised Code of Washington chapter 41.60 outlines the rules on employee incentive programs, including that recognition awards should not exceed $200 per award per year.
 See more on recognition events, the rule of light refreshments, and food approvals on the food policy page.

 Yes.
 They include the Distinguished Staff Award, the David B. Thorud Leadership Award, and the Service Recognition Program which is the only departmental recognition program that is centrally funded.